 The Mash Tun Brewpub

 The Mash Tun was incredibly laid back.
 Posters inside advertised a Wednesday Cribbage night and bar trivia, and their daily happy hour was a $3.50 pint of any of their incredible beers.
 Try the tater tots.
 And the fried zuccini.
-Ok, try everything (especially their Kitchen Sink!)
+Ok, try everything (especially their Kitchen Sink!).
+Definitely one of my favorite spots for food and beer in Portland.

-StormBreaker Brewing was the most epic in name (an old Native American nickname for Mount Hood can apparently be translated into Storm Breaker) and Zwickelmania special—patrons at the bar could get a 20 oz pour for a measly $4.
+StormBreaker Brewing was the most epic in name (an old Native American nickname for Mount Hood can apparently be translated into Storm Breaker) and Zwickelmania special.
+Patrons at the bar could get a 20 oz (0.76 kg) pour for a measly $4.
 An outdoor tent and fire pit kept everyone warm, but the piece de resistance were the hop-shaped lights hanging over the main bar.

 But beer wasn’t the only thing filling our bellies—make sure you also check out Where to Eat in Portland!